MArch (Harvard) | BA Economics (Cornell)

 With over 30 years of experience in the field of architecture, John co-founded JFAK in 1996.
-John was raised in the San Francisco Bay Area, where he studied hard, played water polo harder (3-time NCAA D3 All-American), and observed the social upheavals of the 60’s and 70’s.
-He’s since traded in his Speedo for a road bike, his text books for a sketch book, and the Beatles for Radiohead, but he still does his best to marry his love of work with a never-ending quest for the perfect taco and the perfect beach.
-He was elevated to the Fellowship of the American Institute of Architects in 2007.
+John was raised in the San Francisco Bay Area, where he studied hard, played water polo harder (3-time NCAA D3 All-American).
+He’s since traded in his Speedo for a sketch book, and the Beatles for Radiohead, and you'll find him most days at his desk drawing.

 John Friedman Alice Kimm Architects (JFAK) believes that architecture can dramatically affect people’s lives.
 JFAK exploits this potential to create new types of social spaces that encourage creative interaction, sustain the environment, and catalyze positive change for their users and surrounding communities.

 JFAK’s distinct and joyful formal landscapes are the result of an inquisitive design process that mines the possibilities and complexities of our contemporary, heterogeneous society.